etienne-mor/website/index.md

 ![](mounth_frequency.png 'Mounth frequency of sport related quotes')

 Unfortunately, as one can observe, it is not possible to identify any trends due to the huge variations of sports quotes through the years, itself related to the variation of all the quotes availble in the database at first.
-Indeed, we relate the drops in 2016 to the one mentionned in the article about quotebank **link**.
+Indeed, we relate the drops in 2016 to the one mentionned in the [article about quotebank](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf).